 On New Year’s Eve, my family and I stayed at their Resort Tower with two double queen beds.
 The bathroom was small, but I liked the updated decor and laid-back atmosphere.

 Excalibur is a resort for budget travelers who want to stay by other family-friendly attractions at the south end of The Strip.
 It looks like a castle on the outside and continues with medieval-themed touches on the inside.
 Like the other themed hotel-casinos on The Strip, it’s a souvenir from the past when themed resorts were a thing.

-Excalibur has a food court with several budget-friendly options like Popeye’s, Pizza Hut Express, and Krispy Kreme.
+Excalibur has a food court with several budget-friendly chains like Popeye’s, Pizza Hut Express, and Krispy Kreme.

 If you have kids, you don’t have to walk outside in the heat to entertain them.
-You can take them to the small arcade downstairs or see Tournament of Kings.
+It’s free to look around the small arcade in the lower level.